namine92/namine92.github.io/content/introductions/location-sources.md

 ---
-title: Location Data Sources
+title: Location Sources in MapsIndoors
 ---

-> Note!
-This document describes a pre-release feature.
-We reserve the right to change this feature and the corresponding interfaces without further notice.
-Any mentioned SDK versions are not intended for production use.

-At MapsPeople we are in the process of shaping up a new feature in MapsIndoors SDK for Android and iOS called Location Data Sources.
-Basically we are making it possible to register your own custom data source, adhering to a very simple interface.
+Location Sources is a new feature introduced in version 3 of MapsIndoors SDK for Android and iOS.
+Basically we are making it possible to register your own custom location data source, adhering to a very simple interface.

-The Location Data Sources feature is expected to be released medio Q1 2019.
-If you are interested in evaluating this feature in a pre-release stage, please read on...

 ## The Concepts
 The central concepts in this feature are Location Sources and Location Observers, and they are best described in the following illustration: